BlassGO/LetsGO_request/launch/users/Magisk_ThemeCenterPatch/GUIDE.md

 # Installation
 > This module supports both Magisk, KSU and derivatives.

+## About
+* Tested on Android 10...14
+* You can apply a Theme using the trial time but it will never end

 ## Android 10 or Lower:
 1. Install the module by Magisk/KSU.